Grand Dental logo

 Success rates

 Mandibular advancement does not have a high success rate, especially for individuals with more advanced diagnoses.
-While the prognosis is not as high as we would like, studies have found that patient's are generally 20% more likely to stick with mandibular advancement over PAP because of the increased comfort and portability.
+While the prognosis is not as high as we would like, studies have found that patients are generally 20% more likely to stick with mandibular advancement over PAP because of the increased comfort and portability.

 Success rate62.3%50.8%39.9%